jona-sassenhagen/leselini/README.md

 - In the repo settings under Pages, choose "GitHub Actions" as the deployment source.
 - The included workflow (`.github/workflows/deploy.yml`) builds the frontend and publishes the `dist` folder to GitHub Pages on every push to `main`.
 - Once the workflow finishes, the site is available at `https://<your-username>.github.io/<this-repo>/`.
+- The site runs entirely as static content (no backend).
+Scores are stored per-browser via `localStorage`.
 - If you later use a custom domain or a user-site repo (e.g. `username.github.io`), update `frontend/vite.config.js` to set `base` to `'/'` so assets resolve correctly.